gruppe-adler/TvT_UrbanOps.Altis/README.md

 * the *Location* has been defended for X minutes (*DefenseTime*)

 ## The Dealer (OPFOR)
 The *Dealer* is a shady character with connections.
 He moves supplies into and out of the *Location*.
 He will help the defending forces, but for a price.

-The *Dealer*'s position is marked on OPFOR's map.
+His position is marked on OPFOR's map.
 OPFOR units can buy supplies from the *Dealer*.
-As long as the *Dealer* is alive, OPFOR units can respawn in waves.
-Respawned units will respawn somewhere in the *Location* area, not necessarily on the *Dealer's* position.
+As long as the *Dealer* is alive, OPFOR units can respawn.

 The *Dealer* will most likely have his shop in a building of some sort.
 He will look like a normal civilian, but is identifiable by the drugs that he has in his inventory.

 ## Commandvehicles (BLUFOR)
 BLUFOR will start their game with a *Commandvehicle*.
 Supplies, including additional *Commandvehicles* can be bought from each one. *OPFOR* can destroy *Commandvehicles* with an ACE-Interaction.

 Each *Commandvehicle's* position is marked on BLUFOR's map.
 The markers will be blue if respawn is possible and red if respawn is not possible on the respective vehicle.
+As long as at least one *Commandvehicle* is active, BLUFOR units can respawn.

+## Respawn
+Respawning is done in waves.
+When a player dies, he has to wait for his player respawn time countdown to run out.
+He will then be added the the wave.
+As soon as the first player is added to the wave, the wave respawn time countdown starts.
+All players in a wave will respawn once the wave countdown runs out and the wave has at least X players.
+Before respawning all players will be evenly distributed into groups of max.
+5 players.
+The highest ranking players will become team leaders and get a small sum of money.
+The teamleaders then choose the respawn position for their group.

+### BLUFOR
+BLUFOR can respawn on their *Commandvehicles*.
 Respawning on a *Commandvehicle* is possible if all conditions are met:

 * is inside the *Respawn Zone*
 * is not moving
 * is not disabled (engine or hull in critical condition) or destroyed
 * does not have any enemies near it (100m)

-Respawning *BLUFOR* units will be prompted to choose which *Commandvehicle* to respawn on from the map, if their team has more than one.
+### OPFOR
+The *Location* is divided into four even sectors.
+Team leaders can choose a respawn position inside a sector as long as there are more OPFOR units that BLUFOR units in that sector.
+The actual respawn position might deviate from the chosen position.
+The game will try to find a position that is at least X meters away from all BLUFOR units in the area.
+It will also try to spawn the whole group inside a building.

 ## Factions
 Different factions for BLUFOR and OPFOR can be chosen during mission setup.
 The chosen faction will determine the loadouts, the *Commandvehicles* and the supplies that players can buy.
 Typical BLUFOR factions (e.g. USA - Army) can be chosen for the OPFOR side to put them in the defending role.